engtuncay/engtuncay.github.io/web-css/css-notes-09-media.md

 # Media Query Syntax

-A media query consists of *a media typ*e and can contain *one or more expressions*, which resolve to either true or false.
+A media query consists of *a media type* and can contain *one or more expressions*, which resolve to either true or false.

 ```css
 @media not|only mediatype and (expressions) {